 Private Issues

-GitLab allows for the creation of private issues which are only exposed to the creator and the project members.
+GitLab allows for the creation of private issues that are only exposed to the creator and the project members.

-This capability is important for us in order to manage customer specific information which we can’t expose publicly as well as flexiWAN private information.
+This capability is important for us in order to manage customer-specific information that we can’t expose publicly, as well as flexiWAN private information.
 GitHub does not provide this capability.

 Existing Issues and Tools